Finding Drafts Around the Home Increasing Your Energy Costs

 - Fireplace dampers – If these are not closed properly, significant air can come in.
 Ensure you have an annual inspection of your fireplace to ensure this isn’t a problem.

 - Baseboards – Gaps in the flooring can cause air leaks.
-Removing them, patching any holes, and replacing tightly can minimize this risk.
+Removing them, patching any holes, and replacing them tightly can minimize this risk.

 - Dryer vents – This is a particularly problematic area in many homes.
 A tight seal is critical to keep the cold air outside.